-• The Atlantic Coast Manatee Unusual Mortality Event (UME) has brought renewed attention to existing watershed and ecosystem issues in places like the Indian River
+The Atlantic Coast Manatee Unusual Mortality Event (UME) has brought renewed attention to existing watershed and ecosystem issues in places like the Indian River Lagoon.

-Lagoon.
 In response more resources have become available for efforts to support manatee habitat.
 FWC staff and partners have worked together to identify projects and collaborative opportunities related to the restoration of aquatic habitats to benefit manatees.
 In FY 2021-22, eight projects were identified in collaboration with stakeholders and partners around the State for funds authorized by the legislature (SB 2500).
+In FY 2022-23, contractors were procured to implement these efforts.
 These projects include restoration of manatee access to critical warm-water habitat in natural springs and habitat restoration in manatee concentrated areas including seagrass habitat enhancement and nursery infrastructure throughout Atlantic coastal estuaries where seagrass declines have occurred.
-Additional information and updates relating to these projects can be found on our webpage at: https://myfwc.com/wildlifehabitats/habitat/ahcr/manatee-projects/
+Additional information and updates related to these projects can be found on our webpage at:

+https://myfwc.com/wildlifehabitats/habitat/ahcr/manatee-projects/

-- FWC staff continued to work with Florida Power & Light, Duke Energy, and the Tampa Electric Company to ensure the protection of manatees during the conversion of their existing facilities along Florida's coastline from oil or coal burning turbines to the more efficient combined cycle natural gas units.
+FWC staff continued to work with Florida Power & Light, Duke Energy, and the Tampa Electric Company to ensure the protection of manatees during the conversion of their existing facilities along Florida's coastline from oil or coal burning turbines to the more efficient combined cycle natural gas units.
 Data collected during these conversions will assist FWC staff in monitoring the health of manatees in those areas during the conversion process and provide information regarding how manatees respond to changes in warm water availability during winter seasons.
 The monitoring conducted through these efforts will be useful to the FWC and agency partners in developing future warm-water habitat plans.

-During FY 2021-22, the Tampa Electric Company's Big Bend Power Plant continued the biological monitoring required as part of their efforts to repower an existing coal and gas fired unit with a combined-cycle natural gas unit. - FWC staff, in coordination with the USFWS, completed the revision to The Florida Manatee Warm Water Habitat Action Plan in November of 2020.
+FWC staff, in coordination with the USFWS, completed the revision to The Florida Manatee Warm-Water Habitat Action Plan in November of 2020.
 This document provides a long-term planning tool for manatee warm-water habitat.
-A workshop composed of representatives from partner agencies, nonprofit organizations, universities, and others will be hosted by the Florida Power & Light Company (FPL) to develop strategies for implementing the Action Plan.
-In coordination with USFWS and FPL, staff are working to plan this workshop which is scheduled for October of 2022. - FWC staff are working with a variety of partners to develop and complete a project to restore and enhance Warm Mineral Springs' downstream outflow (Sarasota County), considered the most important natural manatee warm-water refuge along Florida's southwest coast.
+In FY 2022-23, a workshop composed of representatives from partner agencies, nonprofit organizations, universities, and others was hosted by the Florida Power & Light Company (FPL) to develop strategies for implementing the Action Plan.
+FWC, in coordination with USFWS and numerous additional partners, is executing actions developed collaboratively at this workshop by developing Regional Partnership Teams and a Steering Committee which will be responsible for implementing The Florida Manatee Warm-Water Habitat Action Plan.

+FWC staff implemented a project to restore and enhance Warm Mineral Springs' downstream outflow (Sarasota County), considered the most important natural manatee warm-water refuge along Florida's southwest coast.
 This project will improve warm-water access and habitat quality for manatees.
-Through funding and assistance from The Nature Conservancy, the Coastal and Heartland National Estuary Partnership, the U.S. Army Corps of Engineers and FWC's Aquatic Habitat Conservation and Restoration

-Section, final design plans were completed and permits acquired in Fall 2020.
-Construction, funded through Senate Bill 2500, commenced in June of 2022 and is expected to be completed in October of 2022.
+Through funding and assistance from multiple partners, including The Nature Conservancy, the Coastal and Heartland National Estuary Partnership, the U.S. Army Corps of Engineers and with FWC's Aquatic Habitat Conservation and Restoration Section's state allocated funding, final design plans were completed and permits acquired in Fall 2020.
+Construction, funded through Senate Bill 2500, commenced in June of 2022 and is expected to be completed in October of 2023.
+Significant impacts caused by Hurricane Ian in the fall of 2022 delayed anticipated completion of this project, and additional funding has to be sought to correct sediment augmentation caused by the storm.
 Additionally, outreach activities within the local community have been led by the National Wildlife Federation through a grant from the Gulf Coast Community Foundation and include informational signage and brochures, community events and messaging.